gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "How is Thokmay?"
 Noxy asked.
-She had changed into her other shirt and trousers, then hung her muddy clothes over the rack behind the house in the hope that the rain would do at least half the work of washing them clean.
+She had changed into her other shirt and trousers, hanging her muddy clothes over the rack behind the house in the hope that the rain would do at least half the work of washing them clean.

 The tiger blinked slowly.